Music Arena: Live Evaluation for Text-to-Music: Key Policies

 \section{Key Policies}

-Along with the key \emph{features} outlined previously, here we emphasize key \emph{policies} of Music Arena designed to increase platform trust by promoting user privacy and platform transparency, and to provide renewable access to preference data.
+Along with the key \emph{features} outlined previously, here we emphasize key \emph{policies} of Music Arena designed to increase platform trust by surfacing considerations beyond user preferences, promoting user privacy and platform transparency, and providing renewable access to preference data.